Last updated: March 2026

 1

-Check the edge of the coin — a solid gray edge means silver, a visible copper stripe means clad
+Check the edge of the coin.
+A solid gray edge means silver, a visible copper stripe means clad

 2